sodadata/docs/soda-sql/custom-metric-templates.md

 You can use a custom metric with query type `failed_rows` to confirm <a href="https://en.wikipedia.org/wiki/Referential_integrity" target="_blank">referential integrity</a> between identifiers in two separate datasets.
 For example, you may wish to confirm that the IDs in a column in a parent dataset match the IDs in a column in a child dataset.

-Sometimes, transactional databases with <a href="https://docs.microsoft.com/en-us/sql/relational-databases/tables/primary-and-foreign-key-constraints?view=sql-server-ver15" target="_blank">primary and foreign key constraints</a> maintain the integrity of the IDs between datasets, but where the warehouse does not enforce constraints, you can define a custom metric to compare IDs between datasets to surface any discrepancies.
+Sometimes, transactional databases with <a href="https://docs.microsoft.com/en-us/sql/relational-databases/tables/primary-and-foreign-key-constraints?view=sql-server-ver15" target="_blank">primary and foreign key constraints</a> maintain the integrity of the IDs between datasets, but where the data-source does not enforce constraints, you can define a custom metric to compare IDs between datasets to surface any discrepancies.

 If you use Soda Cloud and have [connected it]({% link soda-cloud/connect_to_cloud.md %}) to your instance of Soda SQL, you can use a custom metric to explicitly send rows that contain referential inconsistencies to Soda Cloud.
 (Learn how to [examine failed rows]({% link soda-cloud/failed-rows.md %}) in Soda Cloud.)